Clan and Tribe Information Aug 22, 2019 20:10:48 GMT -6

 BELIEFS & TRADITIONS

-Starclan is the lifeblood to Lichenclan.
+StarClan is the lifeblood to LichenClan.
 It is the bane of their existence and dominates their lives from customs and traditions to their beliefs about the other clans.
-From the moment a Lichenclan cat is born, they are taught to believe that Starclan is the most important entity on the island and must be honored and adorned respectively.
-This ranges from sacrificial offerings during times of both celebration and misfortune to customary baptisms to cleanse them from sin.
+From the moment a LichenClan cat is born, they are taught to believe that StarClan is the most important entity on the island and must be honored and adorned respectively.
+This ranges from sacrificial offerings during times of both celebration and misfortune to customary baptisms and meditative confessions.

 When kits reach their third moon, it is customary for the clan’s medicine cat to hold a communal baptism for the litter.
 The mother and father from the litter are invited to watch as their children receive their first bath in the sacred pool.
 Then the medicine cat will perform an ancient ceremony and bathe them in the pool from their scruffs.
 This essentially cleanses them from original sin and welcomes them into the clan.